skamalj/oracle-cdb/README.md

 password = Oradoc_db1
 ```

-## You can also connect using port-forward on svc say using port 1521
+## You can also connect using port-forward on svc, say using port 1521
 ```
 In that case
 IP = localhost